ftlabs/fruitmachine/docs/api.md

  - `at` The child index at which to insert
  - `inject` Injects the child's view element into the parent's
+ - `slot` The slot at which to insert the child

 ### remove();